-Nutbush City Limits the title track of the 1973 album Nutbush City Limits and one of the biggest Ike & Tina hits, especially in Europe.
+Nutbush City Limits is the title track of the album Nutbush City Limits and released as a single one of the biggest Ike & Tina hits, especially in Europe.
 Tina wrote the lyrics, because the melody reminds her of her hometown Nutbush.
-It’s one of the few Ike & Tina songs which Tina even performed in her concerts after the divorce from Ike.
-Tina re-recorded this song as a dance version in 1991 for her Simply The Best greatest hits collection and once again for the 1993 What’s Love Got To Do With It soundtrack album in a more original styled version.
-The Australian maxi single contains a very rare extended version of the song „Funkier Than A Mosquitas Tweeter,“ which was written by Tina’s sister Alline.
+Ike & Tina performed this song at several tv shows for promotion (Musikladen, Cher Show) and live at their concerts, but strangely enough, there was no live version released on any album.
+The Australian maxi single from 1978 contains a disco version as well as a very rare longer version of the song „Funkier Than A Mosquitas Tweeter,“ which was written by Tina’s sister Alline.
+Nutbush City Limits is one of the few Ike & Tina songs which Tina even performed in her concerts after the divorce from Ike.
+She also re-recorded it as a dance version in 1991 for her Simply The Best greatest hits collection and once again for the 1993 What’s Love Got To Do With It soundtrack album in a more original styled version.

 Remixed by Sanny X

 Vinyl Single (Europe) - Front Cover

 And isn’t it nice to hear Tina (Bullock) Turner and her husband doing so very very well out in Hollywood, California.
 And isn’t it nice to hear that she and Ike remember their old friends and past good times in Nutbush on their brand new single record, NUTBUSH CITY LIMITS.

 The song is a change in sound for the young couple, who have apparently gone through quite a number of changes since leaving home to seek their fortune.

 Everyone in Nutbush recalls PROUD MARY with pride, and NUTBUSH CITY LIMITS (UA-XW298-W) is going to be their biggest and best yet!
 Hooray for you, Ike & Tina, you’ll always be number one in Nutbush.
 With a bullet!